syncfusion-content/javascript-docs/js/PivotGrid/Getting-Started.md

 ###Configure Web.Config

 * You can expose services through the properties such as binding, contract and address etc. using an endpoint.
-In your application the service name is "WebApplication2.PivotGridService" where "PivotGridService" is the service class name and “WebApplication2" is the namespace name where service     class appears.
+In your application the service name is `WebApplication2.PivotGridService` where "PivotGridService" is the service class name and “WebApplication2" is the namespace name where service     class appears.
 The following are the properties that meet the appropriate endpoint.

    1. **Contract:** This property indicates that the contract of the endpoint is exposing.
-Here you are referring **IPivotGridService** contract and hence it is "**WebApplication2.IPivotGridService**".
+Here you are referring **IPivotGridService** contract and hence it is `WebApplication2.IPivotGridService`.
-   2. **Binding:** In your application, you use **webHttpBinding** to post and receive the requests and responses between the client-end and the service.
+   2. **Binding:** In your application, you use `webHttpBinding` to post and receive the requests and responses between the client-end and the service.
    3. **behaviorConfiguration:** This property contains the name of the behavior to be used in the endpoint. **endpointBehaviors** are illustrated as follows.

 {% highlight xml %}